Romanyyz/portfs/README.md

 ## Contact

-If you have any questions, suggestions, or would like to contribute, feel free to reach out:
+If you have any questions or suggestions, feel free to reach out:

 Email: roman.khokhlachov@tuta.io